Rohan Bopanna

 Bopanna had a partnership with Aisam-ul-Haq Qureshi of Pakistan for several years, with the pair known as the IndoPak Express.
 They were runners-up at the 2010 US Open.
 Bopanna was a finalist at the ATP World Tour Finals in 2012 and 2015 with different partners.
 He has won two major titles in doubles: at the 2017 French Open mixed doubles alongside Gabriela Dabrowski (becoming the fourth Indian major winner after Mahesh Bhupathi, Leander Paes and Sania Mirza) and the 2024 Australian Open men's doubles alongside Matthew Ebden, becoming the oldest major winner in the Open Era in the latter.

 Bopanna also reached major finals at the 2018 and 2023 Australian Opens in mixed doubles; and in the 2023 US Open men's doubles.
 He has also reached the final of every Masters 1000 tournament at least once.
 Bopanna has also won 26 doubles titles on the ATP Tour, including six at the Masters 1000 level, with a title at the 2024 Miami Open making him the oldest Masters winner.

-Bopanna was a member of the Indian Davis Cup team from 2002 to 2023, and competed at the 2012, 2016 and 2024 Olympic Games.
+Bopanna was a member of the Indian Davis Cup team from 2002 to 2023, and he competed at the 2012, 2016, and 2024 Olympic Games.